qgis/QGIS-Documentation/docs/user_manual/introduction/project_files.rst

 * Which layers can be queried
 * Layer properties, including symbolization and styles
 * Layer notes
+* 2D and 3D map views
-* Projection for the map view
+* Projection for each map view
-* Last viewed extent
+* Last viewed extent for each map
 * Print layouts
 * Print layout elements with settings
 * Print layout atlas settings